jon-hanson/parsecj/README.md

 **Notes**
 * The expression language is recursive - `expr` refers to `binOpExpr`, which in turn refers to `expr`.
 Since Java doesn't allow us to define a mutually recursive set of variables, we have to break the circularity by making the `expr` parser a `Parser.Ref`, which gets declared at the beginning and initialised at the end. `Ref` implements the `Parser` interface, hence it can be used as a parser.
 * The return type of each combinator function is `Parser<S, A>` and the compiler attempts to infer the types of `S` and `A` from the arguments.
 Certain combinators do not have parameters of both types - `retn` and `eof` for instance, which causes the type inference to fail resulting in a compilation error.
-If this happens the error can be avoid by either assigning the combinator to a variable or by expliting specifying the generic types, e.g. `Combinators.<Character, BinaryOperator<Double>>retn`.
+If this happens the error can be avoid by either assigning the combinator to a variable or by explicitly specifying the generic types, e.g. `Combinators.<Character, BinaryOperator<Double>>retn`.
 * We add the `eof` parser, which succeeds if it encounters the end of the input, to bookend the `expr` parser.
 This ensures the parser does not inadvertently parse malformed inputs that begin with a valid expression, such as `(1+2)Z`.

 # Translating Haskell into Java